 In June 2001, the Performance Option Plan (the "Plan") was approved by the General Partner to grant options to purchase up to 450,000 Option Units of PAA to employees of the General Partner.
 See Note 4.
 Options to purchase 375,000 units have been issued under the Plan.
 The options were granted with a per unit exercise price of \$22, less 80% of any per unit distribution on an Option Unit from June 2001, until the date of exercise.
-Currently, the exercise price has been reduced to \$17.75 for distributions made since June 2001.
+As of February 13, 2004, the exercise price has been reduced to \$17.30 for distributions made since June 2001.

-The options have ten-year term and vest in 25% increments upon PAA achieving quarterly distribution levels as follows:
+The options have a ten-year term and vest in 25% increments upon PAA achieving quarterly distribution levels as follows: